The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 It's advantageous to store your data in a "data layer" that's separate from your rendering logic.
 This is a common pattern in React, but it's also a good pattern in vanilla JS (really, everything).
 If this is totally unfamiliar to you, here's an [explanation of data layers using tic tac toe](https://medium.com/geekculture/understanding-data-layers-without-using-databases-eaa1148ccd8b?sk=531f92e654325b9202cab4a7f8078fbf).

 What I recommend is that you do two things:
-- store your data in a central place
+- store your data behind functions
 - Write functions that allow you to CRUD with that data

 The reason for this is simple: if you ever change the underlying storage logic, you only have to change it in one place: the function definitions.
-To the outside world `getPokemon` will always do what it did, but under the hood you could go from in-memory closure, to localStorage, to even using your own DB and API!
+To the outside world `getPokemon` will always do what it did, but under the hood you could go from in-memory variable, to localStorage, to even using your own DB and API!

 Anyway, here's what I recommend you do:
 - Store
   - An object/array whatever, that stores your main shared state in a single place.
-It could be `localStorage`, but it absolutely does not have to be!
+It could be `localStorage`, but it could also just be an internal variable
 - getCurrentPokemon
-  - Returns the current pokemon object
+  - Returns the current pokemon object from the store
 - setCurrentPokemon
   - Takes in an object, cleans it up, and sets it as the current pokemon
 - personalizeCurrentPokemon